 Martha's Vineyard FAQ: 15 Questions Every First-Timer Asks

-After a decade of sending clients to Martha's Vineyard, I've noticed the same questions come up over and over.
-Here are the honest answers I give people who are planning their first trip to the island.
+Ask anyone who has spent a summer on Martha's Vineyard, and the same questions surface again and again.
+Here are the honest answers first-timers need before planning the trip to the island.

 Getting There